alvin-the-programmer/code-fight-club-sunday-ny/sep/09-15-2019/README.md

   g
 ```

-A leaf is a node with no children, so d, f, and g would be leaves
+A leaf is a node with no children, so d, f, and g would be the leaves

 Both a single node and even no nodes at all counts as a tree.